top of page

 • Peripheral regions, particularly in Siberia and the Far East, saw fuel shortages and degraded public services as critical resources were diverted to military production and logistics.

-In this regime, victimization was not overt repression—it was administrative disappearance, where citizens simply lost access, visibility, or protection.
+In this regime, victimization was not overt repression—it was administrative disappearance, where citizens lost access, visibility, or protection.

 Closing Reflections: Sanctions and the Resilience of Illegality

-Russia in 2022 demonstrated that external sanctions, without internal transparency mechanisms, can entrench the very corruption they aim to disrupt.
+Russia in 2022 demonstrated that external sanctions, without internal transparency mechanisms, can entrench the corruption they aim to disrupt.
 ARCON’s findings highlight a regime where criminal evasion was bureaucratized, and emergency law became the central technology of elite protection.

 In this new configuration, corruption was not a leak—it was a designed system of continuity.
 And as long as impunity is coded into both public and private sectors, external pressure will only produce deeper, more adaptable forms of internal extraction.